arinjoy/WeatherBoss/README.md

 ![](/Docs/app_theme_persistence.gif "")

 ## API Error Handling
-> Handling of the error is basic but provision has been made to custom mapping error using `WeatherFetchingError` enum and there are few cases which can be checked and show custom error messages.
-(Left note in the code in `WeatherListPresenter`)
+> Handling of the error is basic but provision has been made to custom mapping error using `WeatherFetchingError` enum and there are few cases which can be checked and show custom error messages (left note in the code in `WeatherListPresenter`).

 ![](/Docs/error_dark.png "")

 ## Localisation & Copies
-> Localization can be done via localized strings loading and enum `StringKeys` based mechanism to access strings copies used in the app.
+> Localization can be done via localized strings loading and enum `StringKeys` based mechanism to access string copies used in the app.
 No copy is hardcoded in a class file.
 Refer to `Localization` folder and the usage of it.

 ## Customised Accessibility
-> Custom Accessibility is being attached to custom UI components and computed accessibility labels, hints and traits are attached where necessary.
+> Custom Accessibility is being configured for custom UI components and computed accessibility labels, hints and traits are attached wherever necessary.
 This is done by transformers and accessibility configuration is passed via presentation items and then eventually to the view it binds to.
-For example, we can inspect the elements in `Accessibility Inspector`.
+We can inspect the elements in `Accessibility Inspector`.

 ![](/Docs/acc_list.png "")
 ![](/Docs/acc_temperature.png "")